Parkland Police Have Released Some 911 Calls Made During The Stoneman Douglas School Shooting

 In one nearly 20-minute phone call, a dispatcher stays on the phone with an anxious mother and father waiting to hear back from their daughter.

-"My daughter just texted me she's at Stoneman Douglas...she says she is behind the desk right now but the shots were close to her," the mother tells the dispatcher.
-"It's her birthday today...the glass was shattered in her door...she's not answering the texts...we just sent four in a row..."
+"My daughter just texted me she's at Stoneman Douglas... she says she is behind the desk right now but the shots were close to her," the mother tells the dispatcher.
+"It's her birthday today... the glass was shattered in her door... she's not answering the texts... we just sent four in a row..."

 Here are snippets from their call: